Legal development

 Action initiation laws imminent, but perhaps no actions initiated yet

-A bill to bring “action initiation” to the Consumer Data Right is up for a vote and expected to be passed by the Senate on Thursday 15 August 2024 with bipartisan support.
+A bill to bring action initiation to the CDR was passed unamended on Thursday 15 August 2024, with bipartisan support.
 You can read more about action initiation in our earlier publication.

 Action initiation (also known as "write access") allows accredited third parties to take actions on the consumer's behalf – such as opening accounts, authorising payments or switching.
 One example is account switching in the energy sector, which the Government has highlighted as a priority.